 keyCode.
 I suspect the keyCode for

 F1-12 will be the same for everyone, regardless of the keyboard used.
-If you want to map other keys, you will have to intercept it one by one.
+If you want to map other keys, you will have to intercept them one by one.

 We know how to trigger Tasker on keystrokes, so let’s create some fun shortcuts.
 Leave me a comment in this Reddit thread if you come up with other fun shortcuts.

 This shortcut will launch any app (other than Tasker) and will exit the app when pressed again.
 You will be able to switch from app to app as well without exiting previous apps.
 For each app, you will need to add a separate profile.

 If the app isn’t open (see Whatsapp Profile below) I’m going to use a Launch App action.
 Wrap this in IF/End IF statement and link it to

 %MSwhatsapp = 0, the action opens the app and stops with a STOP action.
 On

 %MSwhatsapp = 1, the action Go Home returns you to the home screen.